twolfson/twolfson.com/articles/design-for-developers.md

 2. We voted on what ideas we thought were important
 3. Designers explored a few directions with a few wireframes
 4. Designers presented ideas, everyone gave feedback and we decided on which direction to go with
-5. When wireframes were done and high fidelty mocks were in the works, the same engineers started building the product
+5. When wireframes were done and high fidelty mockups were getting started, the same engineers started building the product

-Since the engineers were involved in the early stages, we felt much more invested and were much happier with the end result.
+Since the engineers were involved in the early stages, we felt much more included and were much happier with the end result.

 # Links
-Here are my top picks for content that has helped me learn design:
+Here are my top picks for content that have helped me learn about design:

 - [A Practical Guide to Designing the Invisible][]
 - [Don Norman on 3 ways good design makes you happy][don-norman] (TED talk)